-- The Licensing Officer/Other Council Officer presents report - Applicant will make their Application - Questions of the Applicant by all parties, Members of the Committee/Sub-Committee to go first - Responsible Authorities and Other Persons will make their representations. - Questions of the Responsible Authorities and Other Persons.
-Members of the Committee/Sub-Committee to go first. - All parties will be given an opportunity to sum up (with the party who spoke last to go first). - Sub-Committee will deliberate in private with Legal Adviser and Clerk present.
-Councillors new to Licensing may observe but will not take part in the decision making) - Sub-Committee will return, and the Chair will announce the decision if appropriate (a written decision notice will be issued following the hearing in accordance with the regulations). - The Legal Adviser will advise parties of any right of appeal as appropriate.
+- 1. The Licensing Officer presents report. - 2.
+Questions of the Licensing Officer on their report.
+Members of the Sub-Committee to go first, then the applicant/licence holder. - 3.
+Applicant will make their Application. - 4.
+Questions of the Applicant by all parties, Members of the Committee/Sub-Committee to go first. - 5.
+Responsible Authorities and Other Persons will make their representations. - 6.
+Questions of the Responsible Authorities and Other Persons.
+Members of the Committee/Sub-Committee to go first. - 7.
+All parties will be given an opportunity to sum up (with the party who spoke last to go first).
+The hearing will then conclude. - 8.
+Sub-Committee will deliberate in private with Legal Adviser and Clerk present.
+(Councillors new to Licensing may observe but will not take part in the decision making). - 9.
+Notification of the Sub Committee's decision will be given in accordance with the requirements of the Licensing Act and Gambling Act regulations.
+For other hearings, where possible determination will be within the period of five working days beginning with the day or the last day on which the hearing was held. - 10.
+The notification of decision will include information about the right of appeal as appropriate.